jSoboil/jSoboil.github.io/rambles.md

 Some intermittent thoughts, primarily technical.

 ---
-### *Some basic simulation methods:*
+### Some basic simulation methods:
+- posted: 27th Nov, 2021

 <img src="img/SCwR_book.png" width="260" height="370" align="right" />

 After my first post on the basic properties of numbers, I thought I'd delve into some basic simulation techniques that can be useful for health economic decision modelling.
-In conjunction with Spivak's '*Calculus*', I am also working through M. Rizzo's '*Statistical Computing with R*'
+In conjunction with Spivak's '*Calculus*', I am also working through M. Rizzo's '*Statistical Computing with R*', which showcases basic to advanced simulation methods for statistical computing.
+For example, one of the most basic methods for generating random variables is called the 'Inverse Transform method'.

-### *Reflections on the basic properties of numbers:*
+### Reflections on the basic properties of numbers:
+- posted: 19th Nov, 2021

 There are things I wish I had learned in school.
 Maybe I wouldn't have understood it then due to my ADD which often got in the way of my intent focus.
 Perhaps it was the teacher who was boring.
 Truthfully, I often found myself thinking of other things besides mathematics, as you can imagine.
 Luckily, now that I am older I have unexpectedly developed a deep intrigue for mathematics, a tinkering obsession perhaps, and  my ability to appreciate some basic mathematical proofs has grown.

 Hence, I am currently working through the 4th Ed. of Michael Spivak's [*'Calculus'*](https://www.amazon.com/Calculus-4th-Michael-Spivak/dp/0914098918).
 Spivak presents calculus beautifully, with great prose.
 Importantly, I think, is his implicit mathematical message: it is an art that rewards playfulness and tinkering.
 But, to return back to the point of this post (it's title), I thought it would be good to share and revise the 'basic properties of numbers' or, more specifically, the basic rules of arithmetic.